jonatanlinden/PR/README.md

 keys, initial queue length of 2^15 elements, the offset parameter of the algorithm will be set to 64, and random operation (deletemin, insert).
+Run

+    ./perf_meas -h

+for more information about parameters.

 ### Build Dependencies